ashleygraf101/laragram/README.md

 ## About my use of this project

-<a href="https://dev.to/ashleygraf101/learning-by-breaking-things-39ep">CI with Laravel/MySQL/Cypress using Github Actions: Learning by breaking things on purpose</a>
+<a href="https://dev.to/ashleygraf101/learning-by-breaking-things-39ep">CI with Laravel/MySQL/Cypress using Github Actions</a>

+Principles
+- Fast-running tests (linter & unit) at the start
+- Slow tests (e2e) at the end
+- Test environment echoes production environment
+- Don't change major elements of the production environment
+- (Try things.
+See what breaks it)

 ## Installation